ElenkaSan/Catch-a-ride/README.md

 # Catch-a-ride
 Catch A Ride is the premier application for catching your next ride.
-Whether you need to lease, or rent a car, Catch A Ride is here to meet all your vehicular supply needs.
+Whether you need to lease or rent a car, Catch A Ride is here to meet all your vehicular supply needs.
 Catch A Ride opens up multiple avenues to obtain your next vehicle and offloads your inventory as well.
 Users can create an account and then browse from a wide selection of vehicles.
-Here, a user may see listings in their local area and then when the options allow; rent, or lease a vehicle.
+Here, a user may see listings in their local area and then, when the options allow, rent or lease a vehicle.
 Our service offers a fast and efficient portal for any user to obtain vehicles with minimal effort.

 ### Work Plan:  **Schedule**
 ## **Back End Development**
 ### **Project Setup**
-1. Create Maven Project (15 minutes)
+1. Create a Maven Project (15 minutes)
 2. Add Spring DI (15 minutes)
 3. Build Database (30 minutes)
 ### **Models**